wp-plugins/display-subpages/readme.txt

 Tags: subpages
 Requires at least: 2.7.1
 Tested up to: 2.7.1
-Stable tag: 1.0
+Stable tag: 1.1

 A widget to display the subpages of the current page.
+You can now choose the depth of children to display up to depth 10.

 == Description ==

 A widget to display the subpages of the current page.

+=Version 1.1 Changes=
+You can now choose the depth of children to display up to depth 10.
+Choosing 0 will show all depths
+Choosing 1 will show just the top pages
+Choosing 2 and so on will show pages just to the chosen depth.

 == Installation ==